Philips Sonicare DiamondClean Smart 9500 Review

 The DiamondClean Smart removed virtually all of the stained plaque for most of our testers, with only one person missing a few of the harder-to-reach places on the inside surfaces of their teeth, putting it on par with the best brushes that we have seen to date.

 Ease of Use

 We graded and judged how easy to use the interface to run and switch cleaning modes on each brush is, how difficult it is to clean, if there is an easy option for storing additional brush heads, and if there is a two-minute timer to ensure you brush the correct amount.
 It is quite easy and intuitive to switch between modes using the additional mode select button.
 You simply press the button to cycle through the different cleaning options, of which there are five, and the mode indicator you are in will light up accordingly.

 The charging cup does not have any storage for additional brush heads, but the USB charging case does have spots to store two brush heads.

 This Sonicare toothbrush has an integrated timer with quadrant pacing to help you brush for the prescribed amount each day.

 For the remaining 10% of the total score, we assessed the battery life of each electric toothbrush.
 To take both brushing and standby power draws into account, we ran each brush for a standard brushing cycle in the morning and evening, awarding points on how many days each one lasted.
-The DiamondClean Smart finished out with a solid showing, earning a 6 out of 10.

 This toothbrush lasted for 24 days in our test — impressive, considering the standby power draw of the smart features.